hungnt55/Influence-Estimation-with-Importance-Sketching-SKIS/README.md

 Compile:
 --------------------------------------------------------
-Type `make' command to compile everything
+Type make command to compile everything

 How to use: